vivekmahajan380/containerizing-dotnet-core-mvc-app/README.md

       `docker rmi [repository-name]/[image-name]:[tag-name]`

-[NOTE] : Dockerfile in the project is very importatnt as that is used to cerate the image of the application and corresponding dependencies.
+`[NOTE]` :  - Dockerfile in the project is very importatnt as that is used to create the image of the application and corresponding dependencies.
+            - Image of this application can also be get by running below command `docker pull vivekmahajan380/mvc-app:1.0`